con-dog/con-dog/README.md

 > All benchmarks performed on a 2021 MacBook Pro with 16GB RAM

 > [!WARNING]
-> This is an active work in progress.
-Some benchmarks and claims change as I continue to revisit and expand / compress projects
+> Some benchmarks and claims change as I continue to revisit and expand / compress projects

 <table>
   <tr>